Anuragvermaaa/Anuragvermaaa/README.md

-## Hi there 👋 I am Anurag Verma
+## Hi there👋, I am Anurag Verma

 # 💫 About Me:
- <h1>I'm a Fullstack web developer crafting seamless, scalable, and user-focused applications with expertise in modern frontend and backend technologies.</h1>
+ # I'm a Fullstack web developer crafting seamless, scalable, and user-focused applications with expertise in modern frontend and backend technologies.

 ## 🌐 Socials: